tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/语音聊天室(Android)_intl_en.md

 [](id:model.step5)
 ### Step 5.
 Create a room and become a speaker
 1. After performing [step 4](#model.step4) to log in, call `setSelfProfile` to set your nickname and profile photo.
-2. A user calls `createRoom` to create an audio chat room, passing in room attributes (e.g. room ID, whether listeners require room owner's consent to speak, number of seats).
+2. A user calls `createRoom` to create an audio chat room, passing in room attributes (e.g. room ID, whether listeners require room owner’s consent to speak, number of seats).
 3. After creating the room, the user calls `enterSeat` to become a speaker.
-4. The user will receive an `onSeatListChanget` notification about the change of the seat list, and can update the change to the UI.
+4. You will receive an `onSeatListChanget` notification about the change of the seat list, and can update the change to the UI.
-5. The user will also receive an `onAnchorEnterSeat` notification that someone became a speaker, and mic capturing will be enabled automatically.
+5. You will also receive an `onAnchorEnterSeat` notification about the occupation of a seat, and mic capturing will be enabled automatically.

 ![](https://main.qcloudimg.com/raw/256ebe5ce1426b3f175c8c8b68095d5b.png)

 <dx-codeblock>
 ::: java java
 // 1.
-Set your nickname and profile photo mTRTCVoiceRoom.setSelfProfile("my_name", "my_face_url", null);
+Set your nickname and profile photo. mTRTCVoiceRoom.setSelfProfile("my_name", "my_face_url", null);

 // 2.
 Call `createRoom` to create a room final TRTCVoiceRoomDef.RoomParam roomParam = new TRTCVoiceRoomDef.RoomParam();
-roomParam.roomName = "Room ID";
+roomParam.roomName = "Room name";
 roomParam.needRequest = false; // Whether your consent is required for listeners to speak roomParam.seatCount = 7; // Number of room seats.
 In this example, the number is 7.
 6 seats are available after you take one. roomParam.coverUrl = "URL of room cover image";